DataDog/cloudcraft-go/README.md

 ## Example Usage

 In the below example the Cloudcraft API key is read from the `CLOUDCRAFT_API_KEY` environment variable.
-Alternatively, pass in the key to the configuration directly.
+Alternatively, pass in the key to the `Config` struct directly.

 ```go
 package main